clim/nifi-cluster-the-hard-way/README.md

-# nifi-cluster-the-hard-way
-How to setup an Apache NiFi cluster "The Hard Way"
+# How to setup an Apache NiFi cluster "The Hard Way"